Bihsud District: Infrastructure

 As of early 2009, Alternative Development Program - Eastern Region (ADP/E) and USAID's LGCD project have begun collaborating to build a park near the Behsud Bridge in Nangarhar, called Abdul Haq Park.
 ADP/E is conducting a topographical survey, and LGCD will provide funds to build the park.
 Together, they are working with local authorities and communities to plan the space according to the needs of the community.

 Commerce

 The Nangarhar Handicraft Producers Association is located at Samarkhil Village of Behsud District.
 Formal vocational training was conducted in the reporting period.
-The project is jointly supported by ADP/E and the World Food Program (WFP).
+The project is jointly supported by ADP/E and the World Food Programme (WFP).
 Equipment and necessary raw materials are provided by ADP/E and food supply is facilitated by WFP.
 The training is aimed to target 120 trainees by eight trainers in eight classes of embroidery.
 Main activities to be covered in the first month are napkins which are further composed of different kinds of embroideries like Zanjiradozi, Pukhtadozi, Khandaridozi, and Khanjaradozi.